We have over 7.9 million customers in the UK.

 After reading the documents that make up the key features, it takes just 10 to 15 minutes to complete your application.
 You can apply online today.

 When setting up a Stakeholder pension you have the option of choosing a Lifestyle Profile.
+You can read more about Lifestyle Profiles on our Funds made clear page.

 This is where your contributions are initially invested in funds for the potential of